How to get from Sorrento to Positano

 Day tour by shared bus

 Not in the mood for a boat trip?
-You can take a day trip to Positano from Sorrento completely overland with the Amalfi Coast Scenic Drive Tour from GetYourGuide.
+You can take a day trip to Positano from Sorrento completely overland with the Amalfi Coast Scenic Drive Tour with GetYourGuide.

-With this tour, you will hop on a shared air-conditioned minivan and ride along the coast with stops in Amalfi and Positano.
+With this tour, you’ll hop on a shared air-conditioned minivan and ride along the coast with stops in Amalfi and Positano.
 The tour continues to Ravello before your group heads back to Sorrento.

 Day tour by private car